opencog/opencog/README.md

 learning how to integrate AI algorithms and systems into humanoid robotic systems.
-Most of the activity within this particular repo has focused on integrating natural language chat, common-sense reasoning, assorted types of learning, and motor control of humanoid robots.
+Most of the activity within this particular repo has focused on integrating natural language chat, common-sense reasoning, assorted learning algorithms, and motor control of humanoid robots.

 A stated goal of the [OpenCog project](https://opencog.org) is to develop artificial general intelligence (AGI) systems.
 This is all and well;